rangle/ngCourse2/handout/change-detection/change_detector_classes.md

 }
 ```

-Because in the template of our `MainComponent` we are referencing three variables (`slogan`, `title` and `actor`), our change detector is going to have three properties to store the "old" values of these three properties, plus a reference to the `MainComponent` instance that it's supposed to "watch".
+Because in the template of our `MainComponent` we reference three variables (`slogan`, `title` and `actor`), our change detector will have three properties to store the "old" values of these three properties, plus a reference to the `MainComponent` instance that it's supposed to "watch".
 When the change detection process wants to know if our `MainComponent` instance has changed, it will run the method `detectChanges` passing the current model values to compare with the old ones.
 If a change was detected, the component gets updated.

-> Disclaimer: This is just a conceptual overview of how change detector classes work, the actual implementation may be different.
+> Disclaimer: This is just a conceptual overview of how change detector classes work; the actual implementation may be different.

 ## Change Detection Strategy: Default